-One of the most common reasons why patients come into our office is due to concerns related to their back or spine.
+One of the most common reasons patients come into our office is due to concerns related to their back or spine.
+Especially with Scoliosis Treatment.
 Back pain is one of the most common reasons why someone seeks the care of a trained medical provider.
 When someone is suffering from back pain, this can make it hard to get out of bed in the morning, go to work, attend school, or even walk around the house.
 When someone is feeling back pain, this might be due to a variety of issues.
 Some of the problems that we see include paraspinal muscle tenderness, a herniated disc, whiplash, and even something called scoliosis.
 The last of these can make it hard for patients to move effectively.
 Therefore, there are a few important points that everyone should keep in mind.

 When someone has been diagnosed with scoliosis, they have an abnormal curvature of their spine.
 Specifically, their spine curves from side to side (left or right).
 This abnormal curvature most often develops during the adolescent years because teenagers undergo a rapid period of growth that might exacerbate an underlying abnormality.

 The vast majority of cases of scoliosis are relatively mild; however, as children and teenagers continue to grow, the problems might become more severe.
-Extreme lateral curvatures of the spine can actually become quite disabling.
+Extreme lateral curvatures of the spine can become quite disabling.
 This can reduce the amount of space that is present within the chest, making it hard for someone to breathe normally.

 When someone comes into our office, we check the spine to make sure that everything is aligned as it should be.
 If we suspect that someone has scoliosis, we will take an image of the spine using an x-ray.
 Then, we will measure the curvature of the spine in terms of degrees.
 If we believe that scoliosis treatment is necessary, there are a few options that we can employ.